arpitrohela/simple-encrypted-chat-application/README.md

 # simple-encrypted-chat-application
-the ecryption is simple with traditional manual key exchange method and the key is constant through out the conversationof the chat.
+the ecryption is simple with traditional manual key exchange method and the key is  not constant through out the conversation of the chat.